Making granola bars from scratch is easy to do, and so much healthier than the store-bought bars. You can also customize it to your tastes.

 Add the oats, oat flour, and baking soda.

-Gently fold the raisins and chocolate chips into the mixture.
+Gently fold the raisins and chocolate chips into the oat mixture with a rubber spatula.

 Press the granola mixture into the prepared baking dish.
 Make sure they are compacted very well.
 If not, they will fall apart.
 I like to use a sheet of wax paper and use your hands to press it down.